 I am a writer— of poetry, of creative non-fiction, of sales material, of non-fiction books.
 But I’m also a designer of graphics, of websites, of homes and spaces, and four children I’ve made and mothered.
 I’ve dabbled in photography and carpentry and I’m working on some children’s books I’ve written and am illustrating.
 I’ve started and sold small businesses.
 I nearly became a doula and before that I wanted to be a naturopath.
 My entire life I’ve vacillated about attending law school, but would also love to study and write about philosophy.
 I’m a storyteller on a stage.
-Sometimes I’m silly, playful, absurd, unafraid of embarrassing myself; and sometimes I’m serious and fierce.
+Sometimes I’m silly, playful, absurd, unafraid of embarrassing myself; sometimes I’m serious and fierce; sometimes I’m self-conscious and strategic.
 I used to be a positively correct Mormon and then I was a positively correct and angry feminist social justice debater.
-Now I’m a builder, nurturer, and manager of community via a unique coworking space.
+Now I’m a builder, nurturer, and manager of community via a unique coworking space and a communications manager.
 My values have changed and I’m not who I was two weeks ago.
 Who knows what will happen in a year?

 Maybe it’s okay to not be able to put people into boxes.
 To not understand people at a distance or even up close for years.
 We can just grow together in simultaneous humble confusion, recognizing that people are different versions of themselves with everyone they encounter, and with every major life event that adds to or subtracts from their feelings of security about the world.
 We are entire universes bumping up against each other, never the same exact people as we were the last time we showed ourselves to each other.